Henrik-Peters/ActivFlex-Media/README.md

 #### ActivFlex Presenter
 All logic that is related to presenting media items (like displaying images, playing music) should be placed in this module.

+## Configuration

+The application will use a folder called "ActivFlex Media" located in the users AppData roaming directory.
+Only this folder contains configuration data and the application should not use other locations or methods like the registry or some kind of hidden files.

+The ConfigData-Class will be serialized into a XML-File and provide the configuration data storage.
+This file may be changed as long the GUI does not provide the functionality to change the configuration or misses some records of the configuration.
+When the configuration file is lost a default configuration will be used instead.

 ## Miscellaneous